Christopher's Diary: Secret Brother

 Secret Brother is a 2015 gothic novel accredited to V.C.
 Andrews published by Pocket Books in paperback and by Simon & Schuster in hardback.
 The book is the sequel to Christopher's Diary: Echoes of Dollanganger.

 Plot summary

-The most unexpected Dollanganger story of them all, new from the author of Flowers in the Attic and Petals on the Wind—both now major Lifetime movie events.

 A young boy suffers amnesia from a trauma he suffered in what feels like must have been another life.
 He’s adopted into a wealthy family—but what will happen when he learns the truth about his past?